BCANDS “From the Outside Looking In…” 2017 Indigenous Disability and Wellness Gathering

 The B.C.
 Aboriginal Network on Disability Society is entrusted and responsible to ensure the protection and privacy of personal information in relation to its employees, clients and their families / support systems under the British Columbia Personal Information Protection Act (PIPA) which governs non-BCANDS employee personal information, and the federal Personal Information Protection and Electronic Documents Act (PIPEDA) governing employee information.

-As an Aboriginal service agency, BCANDS not only works to ensure compliance with PIPA and PIPEDA, but also the privacy principles of Aboriginal Ownership, Access and Possession (OCAP).
-BCANDS therefore is accountable for the privacy and security of both individual personal information and the First Nation / Aboriginal community information it collects, uses, accesses, discloses and retains.
+As an Indigenous service agency, BCANDS not only works to ensure compliance with PIPA and PIPEDA, but also the privacy principles of Indigenous Ownership, Access and Possession (OCAP).
+BCANDS therefore is accountable for the privacy and security of both individual personal information and the First Nation / Indigenous community information it collects, uses, accesses, discloses and retains.